n0tn1w/RentHouse/README.md

 ## Menu

-A quick guild how to use our program:
+A quick guild how to use our program

 (***Type only the first letter or number***)

 1. Add